 The praise lavished on slide film in this section was prefaced with when shot well, and that’s something else that sets it apart from negative film.
 The increased need to shoot it well.
 And when I say well, I really mean well-lit and well-exposed.

 When you shoot a negative film, being over or underexposed by a stop or two probably won’t matter.
 It’ll have enough exposure latitude to still give you a decent image.
+The only exception I’ve found to this was Adox Color Mission 200, for some reason.

 With slide film though, you don’t have that luxury.
 A shot underexposed by a stop will come out underexposed.
 A shot overexposed by a stop will come out overexposed.
 In truth, I find that easy to accept.
 If my exposure is off by that much, maybe I deserve a ruined shot.